HopLittleBunny/WorkReads/privacy.md

 Private notes created within the app

-These signals are linked to your account and are used only to refine relevance scoring and improve system performance.
+These signals are linked to your account and are used only to:

+Refine relevance scoring

+Improve ranking models

+Enhance overall system performance

 WorkReads does not use this data for advertising or cross-app tracking.